In the Services Security view Users tab, you can configure the following for a service:

 - Role Membership defines user roles to which the user belongs.

-- The Save button saves the changes made in the User Definition panel, and they become effective immediately.
+- The Apply button saves the changes made in the User Definition panel, and they become effective immediately.

 - If you have not saved changes in the User Definition panel, the Reset button resets all fields and settings to their values before editing.